Everyone appreciates someone who takes risks, I think. And that's what has kind of paid off for me in a lot of ways - thinking beyond the assignment.

 In high school, Lee’s favorite subjects were studio art, math, and science.
 When they discovered that architecture combines all three areas, they began to focus their academic goals.
 Lee was drawn to Penn’s undergraduate architecture program because it merges theory and critical design while allowing for study across the liberal arts.

-Lee is particularly interested in projects that combine cinema and architecture.
+Lee was particularly interested in projects that combined cinema and architecture.
 In Video 1, a Cinema and Media Studies course, Lee was able to do just that.
-Inspired by their experience in the highly rated Art History course The Architect and History, Lee produced a documentary on Professor Lothar Haselberger, an expert in Greaco-Roman architecture.
-In their film, titled The Architect and History (just like the course), Professor Haselberger reflects on his career, his evolution as a teacher, and the relevance of architecture today.
+Inspired by their experience in the highly-rated Art History course, The Architect and History, Lee produced a documentary on Professor Lothar Haselberger, an expert in Greco-Roman architecture.
+In their film, titled The Architect and History (just like the course), Professor Haselberger reflected on his career, his evolution as a teacher, and the relevance of architecture today.
 The experience was meaningful for both Lee and their subject.
 Professor Haselberger placed the documentary on his Art History department profile and, after many interview sessions and lunches, Lee counts him as an important mentor at Penn.